 Should I lease or buy solar panels?

-Buy through cash or loan if you have credit above 650, sufficient tax liability to use the federal credit, plan to stay in your home 7+ years, and want to maximize long-term savings.
-Lease if you have credit below 650, cannot utilize the tax credit, value simplicity over optimization, or plan to move within 5-7 years.
-Ownership generates 40-80% more lifetime savings for qualified borrowers, but leasing provides a viable path for those who cannot qualify for favorable loan terms.
+Buy through cash or loan if you have credit above 650, plan to stay in your home 7+ years, want to maximize long-term savings, and are in a state with ownership-favoring incentives.
+The 30% federal tax credit no longer applies to 2026 installations (eliminated by the One Big Beautiful Bill Act, signed July 4, 2025), so evaluate state-level incentives separately.
+Lease if you have credit below 650, value simplicity over optimization, or plan to move within 5-7 years.
+Ownership still generates significantly more lifetime savings for qualified borrowers due to post-payoff years of free electricity, but the gap narrows without the federal ITC.

 How does the federal solar tax credit work with financing?